cailinpitt/Pedestrian-and-bike-crashes/README.md

 1. Create a geojson file of your city council districts
 2. Host the geofile on the internet
 3. Create an object in the `representatives.js` file for your city (atlanta is included as an example)
-4. Run the bot: `node index.js --location cityNameOne --tweetReps`
+4. Run the bot: `node index.ts --location cityNameOne --tweetReps`

 ##### Create a geojson file of your city council districts
 A geojson file is a file containing geographic shapes.
 The bot uses this file to map a crash to the city council district it happened in.